HEXXXxxxuan/ecoACT-android-application/items/report.md

    * Code: [Class X, entire file](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
    * [Class B](../src/path/to/class/file.java#L30-85): methods A, B, C, lines of code: 30 to 85
    * Description of your implementation: ... <br>
-4.[Data-Graphical] The app must include a graphical report viewer that displays a report with useful data from the app.
+4. [Data-Graphical] The app must include a graphical report viewer that displays a report with useful data from the app.
 No marks will be awarded if the report is not graphical. (hard)
    * Code: [Class X, entire file](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
    * [Class B](../src/path/to/class/file.java#L30-85): methods A, B, C, lines of code: 30 to 85
    * Description of your implementation: ... <br>
-5.[Data-Formats] The app must read data from local files in at least two different formats, such as JSON, XML, etc. (easy)
+5. [Data-Formats] The app must read data from local files in at least two different formats, such as JSON, XML, etc. (easy)
    * Code: [Class X, entire file](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
    * [Class B](../src/path/to/class/file.java#L30-85): methods A, B, C, lines of code: 30 to 85
    * Description of your implementation: ... <br>
 <hr>
-6.[UI-Layout] The app must incorporate appropriate layout adjustments for UI components to support both portrait and landscape orientations, as well as various screen sizes.
+6. [UI-Layout]  The app must incorporate appropriate layout adjustments for UI components to support both portrait and landscape orientations, as well as various screen sizes.
 This requirement is in addition to the [UXUI] basic feature and necessitates the implementation of new layouts for each orientation and screen size. (easy)
    * Code: [Class X, entire file](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
    * [Class B](../src/path/to/class/file.java#L30-85): methods A, B, C, lines of code: 30 to 85
    * Description of your implementation: ... <br>